 PSHE:

 In PSHE, we use a scheme called My Happy Mind.
 In year 6, the children are specifically looking at transitions and how to manage the different emotions that they might be feeling.
-This half term, the students will be looking at a unit called 'Relate'.
-In this unit, they will be understanding how forming friendships are important and how we choose positive friendships.
+This half term, the students will be looking at a unit called 'Engage'.
+In this unit, they will be tackling thoughts and feelings about their up and coming transition.

 Music: